-Why History at Waterloo?
+Why Grad School in History at UWaterloo?

 - Waterloo's friendly history department will remain your academic home, so you'll never feel lost among the larger program.